BrandonDowns/bmd-mle-project-challenge/README.md

 They currently spend too much time and effort on estimating the value of properties.
-One of their staff has heard a lot about machine learning (ML) and has created a basic model to estimate the value of propeties.
+One of their staff has heard a lot about machine learning (ML) and has created a basic model to estimate the value of properties.
 The basic model uses only numeric variables and ignores some other attributes.
 Despite the simplicity of this model, the folks at Sound are impressed with the proof of concept and would now like to use this model to streamline